kgentner/kgentner.github.io/README.md

 # kgentner.github.io

 Online Resume for Karl Gentner, based on the template from Blackrock Digital LLC.

+Check it out at [http://kgentner.github.io/](http://kgentner.github.io/)

 ## Copyright and License